-Indicator (c) The NHRJDC has a Memorandum of Understanding with the Coastal Horizon which covers providing victim services including emotional support to victims of sexual abuse.
-The Coastal Horizon is also the facility's medical provider.
+Indicator (c) The LYDC has a Memorandum of Understanding with the Real Crisis which covers providing victim services including emotional support to victims of sexual abuse.
 A review of the MOU shows the document outlines what each party agrees to provide as part of the agreement.
-The agreement is current and interview with the Coastal Horizon representative confirmed the relationship and what services are provided to victims of sexual abuse.
+The agreement is current and interview with the Real Crisis representative confirmed the relationship and what services are provided to victims of sexual abuse.
 The NCDPS PREA Office has a relationship with the state-wide rape crisis agency North Carolina Coalition Against Sexual Assault (NCCASA).
+The Real Crisis representative confirmed they can also do support for LBGTQI residents.

 Indicator (d).
-NHRJDC provides the residents with an understanding on the levels of confidentiality in their communication to legal representatives or to their parents.
-Due to the COVID-19 pandemic visitation were not in person so calls were done by phone or through video conferencing.
-These conditions were beginning to be relaxed at the time of the site visit though youth still were doing video court.
+LYDC provides the residents with an understanding on the levels of confidentiality in their communication to legal representatives or to their parents.
+Due to the COVID-19 pandemic visitation were limited in person visits from attorneys so calls were done by phone or through video conferencing.
 The residents understand these restrictions and that even during the phone call, staff can only hear their side of the question.
 The detainees are not limited on the mail they can send.
 Resident phone calls are made at no financial cost to the youth or their families.
+As noted many reporting options have pre addressed envelope for the Juveniles to use.

-Resident victims at NHRJDC can access victim advocates for emotional support.
-The agency has entered into a Memorandum of Understanding with the Coastal Horizon to provide support to victims (Indicator (c).
-As part of the audit process, the Auditor spoke by phone to Coastal Horizon representatives who confirms their ability to provide service at DPS facilities.
-The PREA Brochure and signage throughout NHRJDC had a toll-free number for residents to access from the unit phone in the facility or with their case manager.
-The posting and expect respect brochure informs residents they can call or write outside agencies who could come to the facility to provide services as a professional visit.
+Resident victims at LYDC can access victim advocates for emotional support.
+The agency has entered into a Memorandum of Understanding with the Real Crisis to provide support to victims (Indicator (c).
+As part of the audit process, the Auditor spoke by phone to Real Crisis representatives who confirms their ability to provide service at DPS facilities.
+The PREA Brochure and signage throughout LYDC had a toll-free number for residents to access from the unit phone in the facility or with their case manager.
+The posting and expect respect brochure inform residents they can call or write outside agencies who could come to the facility to provide services as a professional visit.

 Residents could identify how confidential the communication is within the facility, including mail and telephone contacts.
 Residents also knew that outside counseling staff could be spoken to in a professional visiting setting.
 The Auditor could see, posters for NCCASA and legal assistance for those detained.
 All indicators of this standard were covered in policy that supported compliance and the documentation visible on the tour and through interviews with residents and outside organizations.
-The Auditor commended the facility leadership on building a relationship with the local advocate organization Coastal Horizons.